vajny/addon-uptime-kuma/uptime-kuma/DOCS.md

-# Home Assistant Community Add-on: Uptime Kuma
+# Home Assistant Community Add-on: Vajny Uptime Kuma

 Uptime Kuma is an open source monitor tools, which can be best compared to a self-hosted variant of a commercial service like "Uptime Robot".